netr0m/az-pim-cli/README.md

   group, g, grp, groups

 Flags:
   -h, --help           help for group
+  -t, --token string   An access token for the PIM Groups API (required).
+Consult the README for more information.

 Global Flags:
-  -c, --config string   config file (default is $HOME/.az-pim-cli.yaml) -t, --token string    An access token for the PIM Groups API
+  -c, --config string   config file (default is $HOME/.az-pim-cli.yaml)

 ```